 Final word about CNC and 3D printing

 Preparing files for CNC milling on ZMorph multitool 3D printer is very simple and the process itself has a much lower failure rate than any kind of 3D printing.
-Although one machine requires a little more cleaning and maintenance, it’s significantly less expensive to buy and use that two single-purpose devices.
+Although one machine requires a little more cleaning and maintenance, it’s significantly less expensive to buy and use than two single-purpose devices.

 Most of all, combining CNC and 3D printing also opens new material and production capabilities for your projects.
 It not only unlocks your creativity but also gives you a significant advantage over the majority of printing-focused competition.